Insight-Group/MFIN7036/sentiment-analysis-lexicon-based-nv-or-tb.md

 ### 1.2 TextBlob

-1. *TextBlob* also has a lexicon library, "en-sentiment.xml", an XML document that includes the different senses for the same word and identified by different ids.
+1. *TextBlob* also has a lexicon library, `en-sentiment.xml`, an XML document that includes the different senses for the same word and identified by different ids.
 There are 2919 records collected by this lexicon library. *TextBlob* also handles negation (e.g. not) and modifier words (e.g very).

 An example of the word entries in lexicon library:
 <div align=center><img src ="./sentiment-testing/TB_lexicon library.png"/></div>

-2. *TextBlob* can identify different entities based on its entities library, "en-entities.txt" and tag phrases by Parts of Speech (POS).
+2. *TextBlob* can identify different entities based on its entities library, `en-entities.txt` and tag phrases by Parts of Speech (POS).

 3. When calculating sentiment for a single word, *TextBlob* simply takes average of different entries for the same word. *TextBlob* goes along finding words and phrases it can assign polarity and subjectivity to, and it averages them all together for longer text. (e.g. multiply polarity by negation's measure , the inverse intensity of the modifier enters for both polarity and subjectivity.)